metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 ## Seahawks @ Vikings

 DK Metcalf a difference maker on offense.
+Seattle's deep passes have come courtesy of DK Metcalf.

+Good scheming by Seahawks going into the second quarter, using a combination of runs and screen concepts to matriculate the ball downfield.